Commission Board Members

 Audrey Clark, MA

-In addition to working at the Commission, she works for Gardens Buffalo Niagara where she loves to see beauty flourishing across the City.
-Prior to joining the Commission she worked for Niagara County Community College as their Art Gallery Coordinator.
-She holds a Master's degree in Museum Studies from Buffalo State College.
+In addition to working at the Corridor, she is involved with Gardens Buffalo Niagara where she actively promotes beauty throughout the city by contributing to events like Garden Walk Buffalo and East Side Garden Walk.
+Prior to joining the Corridor, she worked for Niagara County Community College as their Art Gallery Coordinator.
+She holds a master’s degree in museum studies from SUNY Buffalo State College.

 Consultants